Arbitrary precision complex intervals

 INPUT:

-• s_real – a string that defines a real number (or something whose string representation defines a number)
+• s_real – string that defines a real number (or something whose string representation defines a number)

-• s_imag – a string that defines a real number (or something whose string representation defines a number)
+• s_imag – string that defines a real number (or something whose string representation defines a number)

-• pad – an integer at least 0.
+• pad – integer at least 0

-• min_prec – number will have at least this many bits of precision, no matter what.
+• min_prec – number will have at least this many bits of precision, no matter what

 EXAMPLES: